Lefebvre's Charles Town expedition: Prelude

 Pierre Le Moyne d'Iberville was the organizer of the expedition.

 Two small fleets, one headed by d'Iberville, who was to lead the expedition, left France in January 1706, totalling 12 ships and carrying 600 French troops.
 They first sailed for the West Indies, where additional troops were recruited at Martinique, and d'Iberville successfully ransacked English-held Nevis.
 D'Iberville then released part of his squadron, and sailed for Havana.
 There he attempted to interest Spanish authorities in supporting the expedition, with limited success, due in part to a raging epidemic of yellow fever.
 In addition to decimating the expedition's troops, Spanish Governor Pedro Álvarez de Villarín died of the disease on July 6, and d'Iberville himself succumbed on July 8.
 Before he died, d'Iberville handed control of the expedition to Captain Jacques Lefebvre.

 Lefebvre sailed from Havana with five ships, carrying about 300 French soldiers under the command of General Arbousset, and 200 Spanish volunteers led by General Esteban de Berroa.
 The fleet first made for St. Augustine, where Governor Francisco de Córcoles y Martínez provided a sixth ship, another 30 infantry, and about 50 "Christian Indians" from the Timucua, Apalachee, and Tequassa tribes.

 The French fleet sailed from St. Augustine on August 31.
 During the passage a sloop was spotted, and the Brillant gave chase; she consequently became separated from the rest of the squadron.
 The sloop was a privateer sent out by Carolina governor Nathaniel Johnson to intercept Spanish supply ships; its captain quickly returned to Charles Town with word of the fleet's movement.
 The countryside and town, then also suffering the ravages of a yellow fever epidemic, rallied in response to Governor Johnson's calling out of the militia.
 The exact number of militia mustered is not known; of the non-slave population of 4,000, an estimated 900 men served in the colonial militia.
+Major Benjamin Waring, Captain Robert Seabrook, and other local officials rallied their local militia groups and marched towards Charles Town.
 Anticipating that a landing would be attempted on James Island, which guarded the southern approach to the harbor, Johnson posted the militia there under the command of Lieutenant Colonel William Rhett.
 The northern point of James Island was fortified by Fort Johnson, which housed a few cannon whose range was inadequate to prevent ships from entering the harbor.
 The militia also improvised a small flotilla of ships, which even included a fire ship.